 Through the demonstrator in Madrid, in the form of a living lab, the following objectives shall be pursued:

 We've held meetings with representatives of the Madrid city council and other companies to present the Bluebloqs project, and to obtain co-financing for the installation of a DEMO in the city of Madrid.
 At the moment, two system designs have been proposed for demonstrators of the Bluebloqs technology.
 The first one is within the Torre Caleido, a prominent residential development project that seeks to implement sustainable urban drainage systems in a public park (Figure 1).
-The second project is evolving around the redevelopment of a central park in the neighbourhood Valdebebas (Figure 2).

 Figure 1.
 Aerial view of the financial districti of Madrid, with the project of the caleido tower at the center of the image.
 Source fenwick-iribarren architects